 Attached is the 2017-2021 Consolidated Plan inclusive of the 2017-2021 Action Plan.

 A line up of Paramount productions - from the city, not the movie studio - is now on the video-streaming website YouTube.
 Shows highlight such things as public presentations at City Council meetings, special community events, an oral history of the our town, and other Paramount profiles.
 Click this link to visit www.youtube.com/cityofparamount.

-On February 26, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS) for the period July 2014 through December 2014.
-The ROPS was approved by the California Department of Finance on April 9, 2014.
+On January 30, 2017, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS 17-18) for the period July 1, 2017 through June 30, 2018.
+The ROPS was submitted to the California Department of Finance for review.

 Additional information about the elimination of redevelopment agencies can be found on the California Department of Finance's website.